Blosc/bcolz/doc/reference.rst

     Flush data in internal buffers to disk.

-    This call should typically be done after performing appends in persistence mode.
+    This call should typically be done after performing modifications (__settitem__(), append()) in persistence mode.
+If you don't do this, you risk loosing part of your modifications.

   .. py:method:: iter(start=0, stop=None, step=1, limit=None, skip=0)